tailhook/lithos/docs/sandbox_config.rst

    .. note:: when bridged network is active your :ref:`process_config` should
       contain a list of ip addresses one for each container.

+   .. note:: this setting does not affect ``tcp-ports``.
+So usually you should
+      keep :opt:`allow-tcp-ports` setting empty when using bridged network.